ConfederacyOfGaia/Gaia/feats.md

 * You have advantage on Wisdom (Perception) checks involving hearing or smell.
 * You have advantage on Wisdom (Survival) checks made to follow tracks one hour or less old.
 This advantage is lost if it rains more than lightly, or the target travels across or through water.

-## Apothecary

-*Prerequisite: Druid, 3rd level or higher; Ranger, 5th level or higher.*

-You are skilled at gathering and using herbs to create potions and salves.

-* Increase your Wisdom score by 1, to a maximum of 20.
-* You have advantage on Nature checks when creating potions and salves.

 ## Arcane Ammunition